zishanqin/Symbolic-transfer/README.md

 Single Episode Policy Transfer in Reinforcement Learning https://arxiv.org/abs/1910.07719

+### Possible RL techniques
+1. Monte-Carlo Methods
+- model-free approaches, which means the target policy is optimized using samples of inter-actions with the environment, without requiring knowledge of the MDP’s transition dynamics.
+Monte-Carlo methods use samples of episodes to estimate the value of each state based on episodes starting from that state.
+Monte-Carlo methods can be off-policy, if the episodic samples are collected by a behavior policy which are different from the target policy considered by the current learning step.
+They can also be on-policy, when the samples are collected by following the target policy.
+Importance sampling is usually applied to the off-policy approaches in order to transform the expectation of returns from the behavior policy to the target policy [14], [15].
+2. Temporal-Difference Learning, or TD-learning for short,
+- an alternative to Monte-Carlo methods for solving the prediction problem.
+The key idea behind TD-learning is to learn the state quality function by bootstrapping, which means it updates its estimation of the function based on another estimation.
+It can also be extended to solve the control problem, so that both value function and policy can get improved.
+TD-learning is one of the most widely used RL frameworks due to its simplicity and general applicability.
+Examples of on-policy TD-learning algorithms include SARSA [16], Expected SARSA [17], Actor-Critic [18] and its variant called A3C [19].
+Examples of off-policy TD-leaning approaches are Q-learning [20] and its variants built with deep-neural networks, such as DQN [21], Double-DQN [21], and etc.

 ### Games: <br>
 1. Baselines (using DQN or PPO) https://openai.com/blog/openai-baselines-dqn/cs/
 2. Seleted Games for the project (Enduro, Venture, Bowling?) http://gym.openai.com/envs/#classic_control <br>